softlion/ceremonyclient-builder/README.md

 ```

 ## Docker Build
-Uses the official signed binaries and a slim debian container.
+Built by github action, it uses the official signed binaries and a slim debian container.
+It is published on [docker hub](https://hub.docker.com/r/vapolia/quilibrium/tags)

 ## Links